ertyazilim/WordPress-Automagic-Widgets/README.md

 and 1 search widget to a sidebar called blog_sidebar.

 Note that you can also use your own custom widgets by using their widget_id.

+This code is in pre alpha so use at your own risk